aai-institute/beyond-jupyter/refactoring-journey/step06-feature-representation/README.md

 as elements {0, 1}, we add, after normalisation (which partly uses standarisation), an additional `MaxAbsScaler` transformer to not give undue weight to the features that use larger scales.
+The resulting transformation should be an improvement; but ultimately, a thoroughly designed distance metric should probably consider subspaces of the feature space explicitly and compose the metric from submetrics using a more flexible KNN implementation that supports this notion.

 Notice that
   * we can easily support the old models and the new ones alongside each other